Ukraine ready to fight for the next three years, says Poland’s PM Tusk

 Poland’s leader revealed that Kyiv was anxious about the toll the war could take on its population and economy should it stretch on for longer than a few more years.

-As well as impacting Ukraine’s economy, Moscow’s finances have not remained unscathed with a siege of international sanctions from the US, UK and Europe.
-But as he spoke to the Sunday newspaper, Mr Tusk issued a stark warning to the UK about how they are not so removed from the war.
+As well as damaging Ukraine’s economy, Moscow’s finances have not remained unscathed in the conflict, with a siege of international sanctions from the US, UK and Europe.
+But as he spoke to the newspaper, Mr Tusk issued a stark warning to the UK about how the country is not so removed from the war.

 Reflecting on the British public’s muted response to news that Sir Keir Starmer’s former family home in Kentish Town had been targeted by Russia-linked arson attacks, he warned the UK could not live under a “sweet illusion” that it would be spared in the event of a Nato-Russia war.